What to expect

 Member accident

-Nic is a Beam member who opted into an employee-paid accident plan.
-Nic’s son, a dependent of the plan, was injured during a high school soccer match.
+Nick is a Beam member who opted into an employee-paid accident plan.
+Nick’s son, a dependent of the plan, was injured during a high school soccer match.
 His injury required a trip to an urgent care clinic, where he received an x-ray and stitches.

-A few days later, Nic received a bill stating that the total out-of-pocket cost of the visit is $950.
+A few days later, Nick received a bill stating that the total cost of the visit is $1,400.

-Because Nic’s son is covered by Beam’s standard select accident plan that pays out up to a maximum of $1,500, the out-of-pocket cost of care will be fully covered.
-Nic will submit the expense to Beam and receive a lump sum of $950 to cover the full medical costs associated with the injury.
+Because Nick's son is covered by Beam's standard select accident plan that pays out up to a maximum of $1,500 per year, Nick will submit the bill to Beam and receive a lump sum payment of $1,400 to help cover out-of-pocket medical costs not covered by health insurance.

 Member